4lch4/Digital-Garden/docs/notes/Software/Packages/Axios/index.md

   - Tools/HTTP
 ---

-# Axios

 !!! info Source
     All of the notes on Axios use [the official Axios Documentation][2] as the source of information.

 > Axios is a simple promise based HTTP client for the browser and node.js.
 Axios provides a simple to use library in a small package with a very extensible interface.
 >